 People in the modern world are not used to discomfort.
-Anytime we feel pain, unpleasantness, fear, or any kind of distress, we immediately want it to go away.
-This is why there are countless medications available for all different sorts of pain, allergies, and whatnot.
+Any time we feel pain, unpleasantness, fear, or any kind of distress, we immediately want it to go away.
+This is why there are countless medications available for all sorts of pains, allergies, and whatnot.

-You can browse any aisle on CVS or Walgreens (which are pharmacies in the US) and see examples of this yourself.
+You can browse any aisle in CVS or Walgreens (which are pharmacies in the US) and see examples of this yourself.
 Pain management and prevention is big business for the pharmaceutical industry.
-Sometimes, none of these drugs help, but we are still willing to give anything a try because we want our discomfort gone so bad.
+Sometimes, none of these drugs help, but we are still willing to give anything a try because we want our discomfort gone so badly.

 Because of how uncomfortable DP/DR is, it’s no wonder that people constantly keep asking me to tell them the fastest way to recover from depersonalization and derealization.
 People want their DP/DR to be gone!

-But you see DP/DR is not like your general allergies or headache or other types of illness where you can pop a pill and then be okay in a few hours.
-DP/DR is a dissociative mental health issue that can’t be fixed by pills.
+But you see, DP/DR is not like your general allergies or headaches or other types of illnesses where you can pop a pill and then be okay in a few hours.
+DP/DR is a dissociative mental health issue that can’t be fixed with pills.
 Currently, there’s no medication for depersonalization and derealization available to treat this mental health issue specifically.

 DP/DR is an illness that is caused by a stressed nervous system.
 It’s a protective mechanism that is trying to protect you from being overwhelmed.
 You can think of it as your body and mind disconnecting from one another temporarily to prevent you from breaking down.
 This disconnection can happen because of several causes and triggers.

 Predominantly, DP/DR arises from stress and trauma.
-Even people who get it by smoking marijuana and having a panic attack get it from the trauma of a panic attack.
+Even people who get it by smoking marijuana and having a panic attack get it from the trauma of the panic attack.

-Recovery from DP/DR lies in letting the body and mind get back to its normal state.
+Recovery from DP/DR lies in letting the body and mind get back to their normal state.
 That can take some time and we must understand that it’s also something we can’t control.